 The program helps the students to further develop reading and thinking skills.
 Map skills, basic understanding in geography, current events, peace and justice issues, American and World history are a part of the curriculum.

 Computer education is formally taught in our computer lab.
-The students learn key-boarding, programming skills, word processing, research, tutoring, and strengthening reasoning skills.
+The students learn key-boarding, coding skills, word processing, research, and strengthening reasoning skills.

 All students, Pre-School through 8th grade, are required to participate in the Physical Education program.
 Physical fitness, motor coordination, safety, and sportsmanship are the main areas of the program.
 St. Francis Borgia offers physical education classes at all levels.
 The Presidents Physical Fitness Program is incorporated in Grades 3rd through 8th